 First of this current generation to get the wedding party started at Frogmore House was Peter Phillips.
 The Queen’s eldest grandson and his wife, Autumn, held their reception here following their marriage at St. George’s Chapel on May 17th 2008.

 In 2018, the rafters rocked to two royal parties.
 The Duke and Duchess of Sussex celebrated with friends and family into the night at Frogmore House as they held their evening party at the residence following their marriage at Windsor on May 19th.
-And on October 12th, the house was the setting for the later wedding party of Princess Eugenie and Jack Brooksbank.
+In 2019, Lady Gabriella Windsor held her post wedding celebrations there, following her marriage to Thomas Kingston at St. George’s Chapel.